Adedayo Clement Adeyeye: Professional career

-Senator Adeyeye is the current Chairman of the Nigerian Ports Authority.
-He was appointed to this position on the 13 July 2024 by President Bola Ahmed Tinubu.
+Adeyeye is the Chairman of the Nigerian Ports Authority, as of 2024.
+He was appointed to this position on 13 July 2024 by President Bola Ahmed Tinubu.

 Adeyeye was a teacher at Isuikwuato High School, Isuikwuato, Imo State during his National Youth service (1978–1979) and proceeded to teach at Mary Immaculate Grammar School, Ado-Ekiti (1980).
 Adeyeye made the switch to journalism in 1981 and was Editor II at the Federal Radio Corporation of Nigeria (FRCN), Ikoyi, between 1981 and 1982.
 He had a brief stint at Rank Xerox Limited in 1983 where he was a Senior Sales Executive.
 Between 1983 and 1987, he held various editorial positions at The Punch newspapers.
 During his active years in legal practice, Adeyeye was the Principal Partner at the law firm of Dayo Adeyeye & Co. between 1990 and 2000.

 Politics

-Adeyeye was a member of the National Democratic Coalition (NADECO) who was prominently involved in the national struggles to end the tyranny of military rule and facilitate a return to democracy in Nigeria.
+Adeyeye was a member of the National Democratic Coalition (NADECO) who was involved in the national struggles to end military rule and facilitate a return to democracy in Nigeria.

 He was Director of Publicity, Falae for President Campaign Organisation (1990–1992), Adviser on policy and Press Matters, M.K.O.
 Abiola for President Campaign Organisation (1993), spokesperson for the Alliance for Democracy (AD), and a member of the South-West Delegation to the Nigerian leaders of Thought Conference, Abuja.
 Adeyeye was the youngest of the 21 leaders who represented the South Western zone of Nigeria at the Conference (2001).

 Adeyeye was also the National Publicity secretary of the Pan Yoruba Socio-political group called Afenifere between 2001 and 2004 as well as the spokesperson of the AD between 2004 and 2006.

-In 2006, Adeyeye was an Ekiti State governorship aspirant under AD, which later metamorphosed into the Action Congress of Nigeria, and was runner up to Governor Kayode Fayemi in the controversial primary elections that led to the defection of 13 of the total 16 aspirants from the Action Congress of Nigeria to the People's Democratic Party (PDP).
+In 2006, Adeyeye was an Ekiti State governorship aspirant under AD, which later metamorphosed into the Action Congress of Nigeria, and was runner-up to Governor Kayode Fayemi in the primary elections, after which 13 of the 16 aspirants defected from the Action Congress of Nigeria to the People's Democratic Party (PDP).
 Adeyeye was among those who defected.

-After the 2007 election, Adeyeye was nominated for a position as a minister of the Federal Republic of Nigeria under the President Umaru Musa Yar'Adua administration, but his past roles as spokesperson for the opposition party and the National Publicity secretary of the Afenifere group worked against his final appointment as minister.
+After the 2007 election, Adeyeye was nominated for a ministerial position under President Umaru Musa Yar'Adua, but his final appointment was reported to have been opposed due to his past roles as spokesperson for the opposition party and National Publicity Secretary of Afenifere.